Ranking the Fast and the Furious films

 Director: Justin Lin

 After two sequels, the highlight of “Fast & Furious“ was the on-screen reunion of the original cast which resulted in dramatically increased box office receipts.
-Justin Lin is back at the director’s chair (after helming “Tokyo Drift”) but unfortunately the resulting product remains underwhelming.
-Utilizing unconvincing green screen effects in the car sequences with starting to become bizarre physics and a banal story involving around another drug kingpin, the only reason why this one stands higher from the other entries is the presence of a solid dynamic among the cast, even though Michelle Rodriguez’s role is a cop out in one of the many return from the dead u-turns.
-Gal Gadot as the new member is a highlight though.
+Justin Lin is back at the director’s chair (after helming “Tokyo Drift”) but unfortunately the resulting product is somewhat underwhelming.
+Despite its promise for a cinematic reunion, none of the four cast members share the screen together.
+Utilizing unconvincing green screen effects with bizarre physics and a banal story involving around another drug kingpin, the only reason why this one stands higher from the other entries is the presence of a solid dynamic among the cast.
+However, Michelle Rodriguez’s role is a cop out in one of the many return from the dead u-turns.
+Gal Gadot’s Gisele as the new member is a highlight though and like Han in the aforementioned “Tokyo Drift”, she will become a fan favourite too..

 Car mayhem: